newt0/defaimint/pitch/elevenlabs-script.md

 DeFAI Mint isn’t portable.
 It’s Solana-native by design.

----

 ### 🎯 VISION

-Today, DeFi × AI is a privilege — not a public good.
+Today, DeFi and AI is a privilege — not a public good.

 Our mission?
 To flatten access.